wrbs/mono-public/duniverse/dune_/doc/tests.rst

    File "src/fact.ml", line 3, characters 0-25: <<(fact 5) = 0>> is false.

    FAILED 1 / 1 tests

+Every inline test library generates an alias with the library name prefixed by `runtest-`.
+You can build the specific inline test library by running ``dune build @runtest-foo`` in this case.

 Note that in this case Dune knew how to build and run the tests without any special configuration.
 This is because ``ppx_inline_test``